mortang2410/dotfiles/README.md

 Reminder that DarkReader makes Duckduckgo slower.
 Deactivate it for DDG.

+In Vimium, press `>>` to move tabs.

 For Zotero, I use zotfile for file management and Better Bibtex.
 In zotfile preferences, be careful not to confuse between "Base directory" for linked attachment (should be a Dropbox folder), and "Data Directory location" (which should be local and synced by Zotero).
+Also remember to go into zotfile preferences and change the `Location of files` setting to the  Dropbox folder.

 For tmux, `C-b I` the first time it starts to install plugins.
 Then `C-b ?` for keybindings, `C-b %` to split, `C-b <Space>` to change split layout, right-click and choose "Zoom" to temporarily zoom without moving panes, and `C-b !` to break the current pane into a new window.
 Custom keybind: `C-b @` to add a pane from other windows into current window.
 I added `C-c C-c` to change tmux's current dir.

 ## nvim tips

+Install [neovim-remote](https://github.com/mhinz/neovim-remote) as I use it for single-instance.

 Watch [this](https://youtu.be/GEHPiZ10gOk) to use/configure astronvim.
 Use `plugins/user.lua` to add plugins (add `lazy = false` to always load).
 Check `plugins/mason.lua` to install more LSP.
 `:Bufferize <command>` to view output of command in another buffer.
 Use `:SudaWrite` to sudo write. `C-]` to jump into help tags.
 Use `<Space>fk` and `<Space>fC` for user keymaps and ex+plugin commands, and `<Space>?` for built-in keymaps. `za` to toggle fold. `<space>fw` to find words by telescope and `:Spectre` to find + replace. `<space>fk` and search for "split" and "buffer" to work with windows and buffers. `<C-w>L` to move window to right.  `<space>N` to use nnn as file picker. `<space>lt` to toggle LSP diagnostics. `<space>tv` to open terminal and `<C-\><C-n>` to enter normal node in terminal.